NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 ## Step 4: Registry Module

-In this step, you will create `slider_registry.py` in the same location as the Model and Manipulator modules.
-You will use the registry module to have the number display on the screen when the prim is selected..
+In this step, you will create `slider_registry.py` in the same location as the `slider_manipulator.py`.
+You will use `slider_registry.py` to have the number display on the screen when the prim is selected.

 ### Step 4.1: Import from Model and Manipulator

-After creating the registry module, import from the Model and Manipulator, as well as `import typing` to help make the module more readable, like so:
+After creating `slider_registry.py`, import from the `SliderModel` and `SliderManipulator`, as well as `import typing` for type hinting, like so:

 ```python
 from .slider_model import SliderModel